authoranonymous321/concept-training/README.md

 This repository contains training and evaluation sources to train in-context few-shot learners to utilize concepts in prediction.

-Before reproducing the training, note that we make the CoAT-trained models publicly available.
+Before reproducing the training, note that **we make the CoAT-trained models publicly available**.
 If you simply want to reproduce our results, proceed to **Evaluation** section below and pick the model of your interest.

 ---
 The training of concept-aware model can be reproduced by running the following scripts.